ifd3f/astrid.tech-old/content/projects/infrastructure/index.md

 ### Workload Servers

-Coming soon!
+#### Bongus

+This server was an absolute steal I got off of eBay for \$200.

+- **Hostname:** bongus-hv.id.astrid.tech
+- **Model:** HP ProLiant DL380P Gen8
+- **OS:** NixOS Unstable
+- **CPU:** 2x Intel Xeon (2x8 phys. core, 2x16 virt. core)
+- **RAM:** 96GiB

+Unfortunately, it eats a lot of power, so I'm only turning it on sporadically when I need to heat my room.

 ### Jump Servers

 Jump servers are low-power SBCs that are always on, and can be used to send Wake-on-LAN packets to other machines.
-However, I intend to get rid of those and move to a Wireguard VPN-based way of connecting to my servers outside of LAN.
+However, I intend to set up Wireguard VPN, so I can relegate these to a Wake-on-LAN-plus-other-stuff role.
 Currently, I have only one jump server, and that is jonathan-js, a Raspberry Pi 3.

 ### Oracle Cloud